25 Popular Christmas Words and What They Really Mean

 The holiday season generally runs from late November to early January each year.
 In the United States, it usually starts around Thanksgiving and ends around New Year’s Day.
 While you might use it interchangeably with the Christmas season, “holiday season” is more inclusive.
 It includes such other holidays as Hanukkah, Diwali and the Winter Solstice.
 The word “holiday” itself derives from “holy day,” so it’s still religious in origin.

-Holly is a type of shrug with dark green leaves, red berries and small white flowers.
+Holly is a type of shrub with dark green leaves, red berries and small white flowers.
 It’s a common part of many Christmas motifs.
 The prickly leaves symbolize the crown of thorns that Jesus wore.
 In fact, the German word for holly is christdorn, or “Christ thorn.”
 The red berries represent Christ’s blood.

 Despite this obvious connection to pain and suffering, “holly” has more positive overtones today.
 You can wish someone a “holly, jolly Christmas,” like in the popular song.
 The Old English word holen means protector or prince, like Jesus.
 You’ll notice that the evergreen holly remains strong and vigilant through the harshness of winter.